Peregrine Falcon

 More Peregrines now than in the 1970s:

-The number of Peregrine Falcons counted at Hook over the last 37 years has been increasing steadily, but with greater variation than the increase in Merlins.
-The average count in the first ten years was 5.7, compared to 25 in the last ten years.
+The number of Peregrine Falcons counted at Hook over the last 49 years has been increasing, but with greater variation than during those early years.
+The average count in the first ten years was 5.7, compared to 36.6 in the last ten years.
+Note, though, that there has been a slight decline in the last 10 years.

-Peregrine populations have recovered from the crash of the DDT era, and we now have Peregrines nesting in our area.
+Peregrine populations have recovered from the crash of the DDT era, and currently nest throughout the northeast.
+In our immediate area, they nest on the Palisades and also the bridges crossing the Hudson.
 We often see them flying up the river and around the Hook.
 It can be difficult, sometimes, to determine whether a Peregrine flying towards the west is a migrant or a local that is hunting a large territory.

 About the trend lines: